MarioCatuogno/IMDb/README.md

 The program uses a set of parameters, to cluster and classify movies and propose one that you haven't seen yet.
 It is possible to catalogue previous seen movies to help the program to better select the results.

-The project have a long-term goal, we have just started the descriptive analysis of the huge dataset of **IMDb** (*more than 12Gb of compressed data*) and we are still in the **Data Cleansing** stage.
+The project have a long-term goal, we have just started the descriptive analysis of the huge dataset of **IMDb**, and we are still in the **Data Cleansing** stage.

 #### Project features